Jenny19880324/cs6610/Project7/ReadMe.txt

 What I have implemented
-	GLRenderbuffer as a texture to a plane. left mouse button (and drag) should adjust the camera angles, and right mouse button (and drag) should adjust the camera distance, used for rendering the object to the texture Alt key + left and right mouse buttons (and drag) should control the same view parameters for rendering the plane
+	 shadows from a spot light onto the plane and the object right mouse button (and drag) should adjust the camera angles, CTRL key + left mouse buttons (and drag) control the position of light

-       rendered texture should use bilinear filtering for magnification and mip-mapping with anisotropic filtering for minification
+        light position displayed
 What I could not implemented
 	None